AlleyCH/AlleyCH.github.io/_posts/edit.md

 # [ccode][ccode] Directory
 * Many of the files in the ccode directory are derived from CCodeNode, [valaccodenode.vala][valaccodenode.vala].
-The files in this directory are representing C Constructs.
-For example the [valaccodefunction.vala][valaccodefunction.vala] file repersents a C code function.
+* The files in this directory represent C Constructs.
+For example, the [valaccodefunction.vala][valaccodefunction.vala] file represents a C code function.
 Regular C functions have function names, parameters, return types, and bodies that add logic.
-What this class specifiaclly does is provide the building blocks for building a function in C.
+Essentially, what this class specifically does, is provide the building blocks for building a function in C.

   <img src="https://logicmojo.com/assets/dist/new_pages/images/Cfunction3.png" width="200">